Your Role in Faculty-Led Programs

 - Initiate the student billing process in collaboration with the Office of International Affairs Accounting & Finance staff members.

 - Host Faculty Workshops which prepare faculty leaders for emergencies and student behavior abroad, as well as inform leaders about liability forms and insurance.

 - Support faculty before, during, and after the program.

 - Process program evaluations.

 The Study Abroad Office expectations include, but are not limited to:

 - Provide a general pre-departure orientation, mandatory for all study abroad students.

 - Monitor the health and safety of Red Raiders around the world and respond to emergencies as needed.

-More information about the role of the faculty leader, the Faculty-Led Program Administrator and the Study Abroad Office can be found in the Handbook for Faculty-Led Study Abroad Programs and OP 34.26 Faculty-Led Study Abroad Programs.
+More information about the role of the faculty leader, the Faculty-Led Program Manager and the Study Abroad Office can be found in the Handbook for Faculty-Led Study Abroad Programs and OP 34.26 Faculty-Led Study Abroad Programs.